iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 origin  https://github.com/iterative/get-started-experiments (push)
 ```

-On the other hand, cached DVC files are stored in DVC remotes.
-You can get the
-location of DVC remotes in a project using `dvc remote list` command.
+Similarly, you can see the DVC remotes in you project using `dvc remote list`:

 ```dvc
 $ dvc remote list
 storage https://remote.dvc.org/get-started-experiments
 ```

-If there is not a DVC remote set up for your project, please refer to
-`dvc remote add` documentation to add a remote to share DVC-cached files in the
-experiments.

-(Q: What about neither, `cache: false` objects and objects tracked both DVC and
+_Q: What about neither, `cache: false` objects, and objects tracked both by DVC
-Git?)
+and Git?_

-## Pushing experiments to remotes
+## Uploading experiments to remotes

-You can push an experiment to a Git repository using `dvc exp push`.
+You can upload an experiment and its files to both remotes using `dvc exp push`
+(requires the Git remote name and experiment name as arguments).

 ```dvc
 $ dvc exp push origin exp-abc123
 ```

-It requires the Git remote name and experiment name as arguments.
+> Use `dvc exp show` to find experiment names.

-It pushes the DVC tracked files in DVC cache to DVC remote automatically.
-If you
+This pushes the necessary DVC-tracked files from the cache to the default DVC
-want to prevent this behavior and not push these files, you can use `--no-cache`
-flag.

-DVC uses the default remote for pushing files in the DVC cache.
-If there is not
+remote (similar to `dvc push`).
+You can prevent this behavior by using the
+`--no-cache` option to the command above.

-a default DVC remote, it asks to define one by `dvc remote default <remote>`.
-If
+If there's no default DVC remote, it will ask you to define one with
-you don't want to have a default remote, or if there are more than one DVC
+`dvc remote default`.
+If you don't want a default remote, or if you want to use
-remote defined in the project, you can select the remote that will be used by
-`--remote` / `-r` option.

-DVC uses multiple threads to push DVC-cached files.
-By default DVC uses 4x
+a different remote, you can specify one with the `--remote` (`-r`) option.

+DVC can use multiple threads to upload files (4 per CPU core by default).
+You
-`cpu_count()` threads to push the files.
-You can set the number of threads
-with`--jobs`/`-j` option.
-Please note that increase in performance is dependent
+can set the number with `--jobs` (`-j`).
+Please note that increases in
-to available bandwidth and remote (cloud) server configurations.
-For very large
+performance also depend on the connection bandwidth and remote configurations.
-number of jobs, you may have side effects in your local network or system.

-DVC has a caching mechanism called _Run-Cache_ that stores the artifacts from
+DVC has a mechanism called the [run-cache] that stores the artifacts from
 intermediate stages.
 For example, if there is an intermediate step that applies
 data-augmentation on your dataset and you would like to push these artifacts as
 well as the end products of the experiments, you can use `--run-cache` flag to
 push all of these to the DVC remote. `--run-cache` flag pushes all artifacts
 referenced in `dvc.lock` file.

+[run-cache]: /doc/user-guide/project-structure/internal-files#run-cache

-## Listing experiments in remotes
+## Listing experiments remotely

-DVC stores the experiments in Git repositories.
-In order to list experiments in
-a repository, you can use `dvc exp list` command.
+In order to list experiments in a DVC project, you can use the `dvc exp list`

-With no command line options, this command lists the experiments in the current
+command.
+With no command line options, it lists the experiments in the current
+project.

-repository.
-You can supply a Git remote name to list the experiments.
+You can supply a Git remote name to list the experiments:

 ```dvc
 $ dvc exp list origin